How to Replace the Wax Ring on a Toilet

 In either method, it’s important that the toilet and flange are clean and centered.
 Being off to one side or the other could squeeze too much wax out one side and ruin the seal.
 It can also cause a partial blockage and restrict flow.

-STEP 9: Reinstall the toilet.
+Step 9: Reinstall the toilet.

 Once the toilet is back in place, sit down on the lid to compress the wax ring and form the seal.

-STEP 10: Secure the toilet.
+Step 10: Secure the toilet.

-Person using caulk around toilet
+Person using a caulk gun to caulk around a toilet.

-Photo: istockphoto.com
+Photo: iStock Photo: istockphoto.com

 Place the wide plastic, nylon, or paper washers that came in the wax ring kit over each of the bolts.
 Thread a nut onto each bolt and tighten until the toilet doesn’t wobble.
 Do not over-tighten or the porcelain base could crack.